seeschloss/deeborg/README.md

 ```
   Usage: deeborg [--file=<word database>] [--learn=false] [--answer=false]

 	--file=<word database>      read <word database> to create answers and update
 	                            it with new sentences
+	                            ("deeborg.state" in current directory by default)

-	--learn=false           do not learn new sentences
+	--learn=<true|false>        do not learn new sentences
 	                            (true by default, ie learn new sentences)

-	--answer=false          do not answer fed sentences
+	--answer=<true|false>       do not answer fed sentences
 	                            (true by default, ie answer each sentence fed)

+	--depth=<lookahead depth>   depth to which to look for matches for words in
+	                            answer (3 means every three-word subsentence must
+	                            already exist in known sentences)
+	                            (2 by default)

+	--handle=<author handle>    if learning is enabled, handle of the person talking
+	                            the bot will not use sentences said by this person
+	                            for its answers

   Unless learning or answering are disabled, each line fed on stdin
   will be read and answered to use Markov chains and the existing